Balint International 2026

 We invite submissions — articles, case studies, clinical reflections, or creative pieces (such as poetry or short prose) — engaging with this year’s theme: “Connected, Committed and Contained”.

-We are particularly interested in contributions that explore how relationships between people — whether in therapeutic groups, professional communities or wider social contexts — involve connection, responsibility and care: how we hold parts of one another’s lives; how we engage and commit ourselves to others; and how we contain the vulnerability and potential that arise when we truly meet another human being.
+We are particularly interested in contributions that explore how relationships in a Balint group involve commitment, fosters connection and containment.
+What it means to hold parts of one another’s lives, and how we contain the vulnerability and potential that arise when we truly meet another human being.

 Possible angles may include, but are not limited to:

-How group dynamics foster both closeness and distance — and how groups can function as a holding space in which people feel seen, heard and supported.
+group dynamics foster both closeness and distance — and how groups can function as a holding space in which doctors and otyher professionels feel seen, heard and supported.

-How ethics, responsibility and containment are integrated into therapeutic or social practice, with attention to vulnerability, community, boundaries and mutual accountability.
+How ethics, relations and containment are integrated into therapeutic practice.

 – – –